Auto A/C & Heating Services

 Often, radiators will last for the entire life of a car.
 On average a radiator lasts 8 to 10 years.
 However, there are a few factors that can reduce a radiator's working life such as improper maintenance, driving habits and environmental conditions.

-A: Radiator service starts with draining the system.
+Radiator service starts with draining the system.
 Then we flush the radiator and engine block, inspecting all hoses to make sure they're not cracked.
 Next we refill the radiator with fresh coolant and finish by pressure testing the radiator cap and cooling system.

-A: The most common reason a car overheats is a lack of coolant or a coolant leak.
+The most common reason a car overheats is a lack of coolant or a coolant leak.
 However, if you have an older vehicle, it may also indicate that it is time to replace your radiator, thermostat, water pump or heater core.
 If it continues to be a problem that you can't fix, your best bet is to bring it to our shop in Redding.

 To learn more about our Heating and Cooling services, call us at 530-223-6640 or request a quote by clicking below: